 - Alternatively, one may specify the polarization beat length, which is 2π divided by the difference of the propagation constants.
 If waves with different polarization directions propagate together in the waveguide, their phase relation is restored after integer multiples of the propagation beat length.

-See also: refraction, polarization beat length, birefringent tuners, birefringent phase matching, polarization-maintaining fibers, polarization of laser emission, spatial walk-off, fiber polarization controllers, Lyot filters, Spotlight article 2007-05-26
+See also: retardance, refraction, polarization of light, polarization beat length, birefringent tuners, birefringent phase matching, polarization-maintaining fibers, spatial walk-off, fiber polarization controllers, Lyot filters, Faraday effect, The Photonics Spotlight 2007-05-26

 and other articles in the category general optics

 Do the two polarized rays perpendicular to each other emerge from the crystal at different angles due to refraction differences?
 If so, how do they combine to form a single polarized ray?